tkhyeung/java-spring-demo/README.md

 * Spring @RestControllerAdvice for global exception handling with custom application exception
 * Create datasource manually based on profile and use @ConfigurationProperties
 * Spring cache
+* Circuit breaker pattern using resilience4j with annotations